probe-rs/probe-rs/cargo-flash/README.md

 #### Use a custom chip definition from a non-builtin file

-`cargo flash --release --chip-description-path ../../.config/probe-rs/targets/nRF52840.yaml --target thumbv6m-none-eabi --example gpio_hal_blinky`
+`cargo flash --release --chip-description-path nRF51822.yaml --target thumbv6m-none-eabi --example gpio_hal_blinky`

 ### Manually selecting a chip

 To manually select a chip, you can use the `--chip <chip name>` argument.
 The chip name is an identifier such as `nRF51822` or `STM32F042`.
 Capitalization does not matter; Special characters do matter.

-### Specifying the chip via chip configuration file
+### Specifying a chip family description file

-You can directly set the chip description by using the `--chip-description-path <chip description file path>` or `-c` argument.
-You need to pass it the path to a valid yaml chip description.
+You can add a temporary chip family description by using the `--chip-description-path <chip description file path>` or `-c` argument.
+You need to pass it the path to a valid yaml family description.

-### Locally installing & overriding chip descripions

-You can install valid chip description files locally under `$HOME/.config/probe-rs/targets` and flash algorithm files under `$HOME/.config/probe-rs/algorithms`.
-Any chip descriptions for identifiers that match the compiled in identifiers will replace the compiled in descriptions.
-You can override all the descriptions like this.
-Invalid files will be ignored gracefully.
+All the targets of the family will then be added to the registry temporarily and will override existing variants with the same name.
+You can use this feature to tinker with a chip family description until it works and then submit it to upstream for inclusion.

+### Extracting a chip family descritpion file from a CMSIS-Pack

+You can extract the family description file by running [traget-gen](https://github.com/probe-rs/target-gen) on a `.pack` file with `cargo run file.pack out_dir`.
+You can obtain the pack from ARM for example.
+Their online [registry](https://developer.arm.com/tools-and-software/embedded/cmsis/cmsis-search) is a good start :)
+You can also reference to an already unziped `pack` directory instead of the `file.pack` archive file.

 ## Add more chip definitions